Fazeli95/End-to-End-SageMaker-ML-Pipeline-with-Canary-Rollback/README.md

     │
     ├── README.md                                  # Project overview, setup instructions, and more
-    ├── requirements.txt                           # List of dependencies to run the project ├── Original_Notebook.ipynb                    # Your original notebook with all outputs preserved └── structured_project/                        # Folder containing the structured version of the project ├── Structured_Notebook.ipynb              # The structured notebook without outputs (code only) ├── src/
+    ├── requirements.txt                           # List of dependencies to run the project ├── Full_Notebook.ipynb                    # Your original notebook with all outputs preserved └── structured_project/                        # Folder containing the structured version of the project ├── Structured_Notebook.ipynb              # The structured notebook without outputs (code only) ├── src/